How to edit music metadata: the professional musician’s guide to sending music

 DJs and Radio

-When sending or pitching music to people you want to hear it, think about how that music might be stored.
+When sending or pitching your songs to people, think about how that music might be stored.
 Equally, how they search for music when they need it for a project.

 Music supervisors have projects, like a movie scene that needs a piece of music to support it.
 To find the perfect track, they go hunting.
 They usually start with their own libraries – and they use metadata to search through.